MuhammadUzair/dashboard-backend/README.md

 ## Description

-This repository user service API's.
+This repository used for dashboad API's.

 ## Installation